shuffyiosys/rph_tools/README.md

 8. Version History
 ================================================================================
 1.0.0 - 12/20/2014
+- Cleaned up the code a bit.
+Which is why it's now a 1.0.0
+  - Removed some console dumps since they were not really important anymore
+- Reorganized the UI to be consistent.
+- Added away messages for PM.
+Set an away message and enable it and anyone who PMs you will get that message.
+If you respond in any way, it'll turn off auto-replying.
+Works across your account, but I'm considering it per-username since this is just a session only feature (as in, if you log out, it will reset).
+- Fixed text color checking again.
+It didn't work on text inputs with three characters.
+Also changed the value limiting algorithm.
+- Fixed bounds checking for the general RNG (also so it'd stop using Math.Pow)
+- Blocking is now by way of a button instead of pressing enter on the text input.
+For some reason, pressing enter may make the browser think you're doing a URL request, which tries to redirect you the site with the request.

 0.1.2 - 12/17/2014
 - Limited text colors so bright colors are not available.